iLevelUp/zuul-onePiece/README.md

-# zuul-onePiece
-This directory contains the game called One Piece, it is an improved version of the "zuul-bad" project
+This directory contains the game called One Piece, it is an improved version of the "zuul-bad" project.

+Here is the description of Zuul-bad

+Project: zuul-bad
+Authors: Michael Kolling and David J. Barnes

+This project is part of the material for the book

+   Objects First with Java - A Practical Introduction using BlueJ Third edition
+   David J. Barnes and Michael Kolling
+   Pearson Education, 2006

+This project is a simple framework for an adventure game.
+In this version, it has a few rooms and the ability for a player to walk between these rooms.
+That's all.

+To start this application, create an instance of class "Game" and call its "play" method.

+This version of the game contains some very bad class design.
+It should NOT be used as a basis for extending the project without fixing these design problems.
+It serves as an example to discuss good and bad design (chapter 7 of the book).

+Chapter 7 of the book contains a detailed description of the problems in this project, and how to fix them.

+The project 'zuul-better' contains a version of this project with better designed class structure.
+It includes the fixes discussed in the book.